 JBLM Basic Allowance for Housing (BAH) Rates

 For useful housing and relocation information, newly arriving service members and families are encouraged to review the JBLM HSO Welcome Packet prior to making any housing arrangements.
 Please beware of rental scams on the marketplace and refer to the tips and tools in the ⚠ Avoiding Rental Scams handout.
 Additional housing resources and information may be obtained by EMAILING the HSO.

-During the briefing, you will be provided with information about renting in the local community and how to apply for on base family housing.
+During the housing in-processing brief, you will be provided with information about renting in the local community and how to apply for on base family housing.

 Here is what HSO does for service members: